Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Magnetic resonance

 The physics behind this result is the following.
 Looking back at the original Hamiltonian in Eq.~(\ref{H0}), we see that $B_0$ is the energy spacing between the up and down states.
 The event where $W = + B_0$ corresponds to the situation where the spin was originally up and then flipped down (``up-down flip'').
 The change in energy in this case is $B_0/2 - (-B_0/2) = B_0$.
 Similarly, $W = -B_0$ corresponds to a down-up flip.
 And, finally, $W = 0$ corresponds to no flip at all.

-We can also find the distribution $P(W)$ ``by hand,'' using Eq.~(\ref{PW}).
+We may also find the distribution $P(W)$ ``by hand'', using Eq.~(\ref{PW}).
 For instance, the value $W = +B_0$ corresponds to the up-down flip.
 The initial probability to have a particle up is $(1+f)/2$ and the transition rate is $|\langle - | U(t) | + \rangle|^2 = |v|^2$.
 Thus, $P(W = B_0) = |v|^2 (1+f)/2$, which agrees with Eq.~(\ref{PWres}).
-The other two probabilities can be computed in an identical way.
+The other two probabilities may be computed in an identical way.

 From the second law we expect that $W > 0$.
 But our results show that in a down-up flip we should have $W =- B_0$.
 Hence, $P(W = -B_0)$ is the probability of observing a local violation of the second law.
-On the other hand, notice in Eq.~(\ref{PWres}) that $P(W = \pm B_0)$ is proportional to $1\pm f$, where $f = \tanh(\beta B_0)$.
+On the other, hand, notice in Eq.~(\ref{PWres}) that $P(W = \pm B_0)$ is proportional to $1\pm f$ where $f = \tanh(\beta B_0)$.
 Thus, up-down flips are always more likely than down-up flips, ensuring that $\langle W \rangle \geq 0$.
 That is to say, violations to the second law are always the exception, never the rule.

 It is also possible to express Eq.~(\ref{PWres}) in terms only of the magnetization $\langle \sigma_z \rangle_t$, Eq.~(\ref{sz}).
 This is interesting because $\langle \sigma_z \rangle_t$ is a quantity that can be directly accessed experimentally.
 Substituting $|v|^2 = (f-\langle \sigma_z\rangle_t)/2f$ in Eq.~(\ref{PWres}) gives